 Dr. Theobald is an owner, Director, and Senior Associate who has more than 10 years of experience producing academic and applied policy research.
 He serves as the quantitative and task lead on several projects, including work with the California Department of Developmental Services; San Francisco Department of Children, Youth & Their Families Violence Prevention and Intervention project; the Family Resource Center (FRC) Initiative in San Francisco; and the Rural Community Hospital Demonstration.

-Ms. Coombs is an Associate.
-She directs projects and conducts quantitative and qualitative research, training and technical assistance, and communication activities.
-She has been project director for numerous complex projects within the Department of Health and Human Services, including the Health Resources and Services Administration HIV/AIDS Bureau (HRSA HAB) and the Centers for Medicare and Medicaid Services (CMS), the Assistant Secretary for Planning and Evaluation (ASPE), the Office on Women’s Health (OWH), and the Office of HIV/AIDS and Infectious Disease Policy (OHAIDP).
-Her areas of expertise include HIV care delivery, hepatitis C treatment access and policy, data management and reporting, paid family leave policy, and Medicaid-funded home and community-based services (HCBS).
+Ms. Coombs is an Associate at Mission Analytics where she directs projects and leads qualitative research, training and technical assistance, and communication activities.
+She has been the project director for numerous complex projects within the Department of Health and Human Services, including the Health Resources and Services Administration HIV/AIDS Bureau (HRSA HAB), the Centers for Medicare and Medicaid Services (CMS), the Assistant Secretary for Planning and Evaluation (ASPE), the Office on Women’s Health (OWH), and the Office of HIV/AIDS and Infectious Disease Policy (OHAIDP).

 Other Key Staff